 About

-Henley, half British and half French, lives in Devon, UK, with his wife and frequent co-collaborator, Jade Hoksbergen, and their two young daughters.
+Half British and half French, Henley lives in Devon, UK, with his wife and creative partner Jade Hoksbergen, and their two daughters.

 Henley’s work is gratefully supported by: